Early life of Rabindranath Tagore: Childhood (1861–1872)

 After several weeks, they traveled to Amritsar, staying near the Harmandir Sahib and worshipping at a Sikh gurudwara.
 They also read English- and Sanskrit-language books, exposing Tagore to astronomy, biographies of such figures as Benjamin Franklin, and Edward Gibbon's The History of the Decline and Fall of the Roman Empire.
-Later, in mid-April, Tagore and his father set off for the remote and frigid Himalayan hill station of Dalhousie, India, near what is now Himachal Pradesh's border with Kashmir.
+Later, in mid-April, Tagore and his father set off for the remote and frigid Himalayan hill station of Dalhousie, India, near what now is Himachal Pradesh's border with Kashmir.
 There, at an elevation of some 2,300 meters (7,500 feet), they lived in a house high atop Bakrota hill.
-Tagore was taken aback by the region's deep gorges, alpine forests, and mossy streams and waterfalls.
+Tagore was taken in by the region's deep gorges, alpine forests, and mossy streams and waterfalls.
 Yet Tagore was also made to study lessons — including such things as Sanskrit declensions — starting in the icy pre-dawn twilight.
 Tagore took a break from his readings for a noontime meal; thereafter, Tagore was to continue his studies, although he was often allowed to fall asleep.
 Some two months later, Tagore left his father in Dalhousie and journeyed back to Calcutta.

 In early October 1878, Tagore traveled to England with the intent of becoming a barrister.
 He first stayed for some months at a house that the Tagore family owned near Brighton and Hove, in Medina Villas; there, he attended a Brighton school (not, as has been claimed, Brighton College — his name does not appear in its admissions register).
 In 1877, his nephew and niece — Suren and Indira, the children of Tagore's brother Satyendranath — were sent together with their mother (Tagore's sister-in-law) to live with him.
 Later, after spending Christmas of 1878 with his family, Tagore was escorted by a friend of his elder brother to London; there, Tagore's relatives hoped that he would focus more on his studies.
 He enrolled at University College London.
 However, he never completed his degree, leaving England after staying just over a year.
 This exposure to English culture and language would later percolate into his earlier acquaintance with Bengali musical tradition, allowing him to create new modes of music, poetry, and drama.
 However, Tagore neither fully embraced English strictures nor his family's traditionally strict Hindu religious observances either in his life or his art, choosing instead to pick the best from both realms of experience.